 We own various U.S. federal trademark applications and unregistered trademarks, including our company name.
 All other trademarks or trade names referred to in this prospectus are the property of their respective owners.
-Solely for convenience, the trademarks and trade names in this prospectus are referred to without the symbols ® and TM, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+Solely for convenience, the trademarks and trade names in this prospectus are referred to without the symbols [®] and [TM], but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.

-The offering Common stock offered by us shares Common stock to be outstanding after this offering shares (or additional shares) shares if the underwriters exercise in full their of option to purchase Underwriters' option to purchase additional shares 5 vriters a 30-day option to purchase up to e public offering price, less underwriting discount additional shares of s and commissions.
-Use of proceeds be approximately \$ mill option to purchase additiona ceeds from the sale of the shares of common sto ion (or approximately \$ million if the underwr Il shares of common stock in full) after deducting commissions and estimated offering expenses part in this offering as follows: .
-See "Use of pro- iters exercise their the estimated Risk factors ck involves risks.
-See "Risk factors" beginning or prospectus for a discussion of factors you should pur common stock.
-Proposed Nasdaq Global Market symbol "LABP" The number of shares of our common a (including preferred stock on an as-cor this offering is based on 17,718,029 shares of our of December 31, 2019 and excludes: ur common stock • 2 002 056 charge of our common st ook received for future issue aco undor our 2010 Equity Incontivo Plan, or our 2010 Plan as well as
+The offering

+Common stock offered by us

+shares

+Common stock to be outstanding

+after this offering

+shares (or

+shares if the underwriters exercise in full their option to purchase additional shares)

+Underwriters' option to purchase

+additional shares

+We have granted the underwriters a 30-day option to purchase up to additional shares of common stock from us at the public offering price, less underwriting discounts and commissions.

+Use of proceedsWe estimate that the net proceeds from the sale of the shares of common stock in this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise their option to purchase additional shares of common stock in full) after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering as follows:

+See "Use of proceeds" beginning on

+page 63.

+Risk factors Investing in our common stock involves risks.
+See "Risk factors" beginning on page 11 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.

+Proposed Nasdaq Global Market symbol

+"LABP"

+The number of shares of our common stock to be outstanding after this offering is based on 17,929,747 shares of our common stock (including preferred stock on an as-converted basis) outstanding as of June 30, 2020 and excludes: